-From cute cookies to buttery bars, spring pies to decadent puddings, and fruit-forward tortes to moist cakes, this comprehensive list of the best Easter desserts will wow everyone … yes, even the Easter bunny.
+From cute Easter cookie recipes to buttery bars to decadent puddings to fruit-forward tortes, this comprehensive list of the best Easter desserts will wow everyone … yes, even the Easter bunny.
 Be sure to keep some to-go containers at the ready, as everyone will want to bring home leftovers.

 Easter cakes (and cupcakes)